Sewer56/sewer56-archives-nx/doc/docs/Specification/File-Header.md

 0: `1.0.0` - `1.1.0`
 1: `2.0.0`

-!!! tip "Libraries reading the `Nx` format should check this field to ensure compatibility."
+!!! tip "Libraries reading the `R3A` format should check this field to ensure compatibility."

     If the version field is higher than the library's version, it should return an error indicating that the file is incompatible and the library should